JuanModzelewski/Keyboard-Hero/README.md

 - Stars are displayed based on the user's correct score, providing visible feedback and encouraging them to improve their score.
 - Game results, including correct, incorrect keystrokes and characters per minute calculated and shown, motivating participants to improve their accuracy and speed.
+- Buttons allow you to try again or select a new difficulty.
+The current game difficulty does not appear in the modal.

 ## Technologies Used